-Do you feel that there should be more to Economics than second order conditions of constrained optima or intergenerational planning with infinite time horizons?
+Do you feel that there should be more to economics than second order conditions of constrained optima or intergenerational planning with infinite time horizons?
 Would you also like to examine economic theory from the perspective of the philosophy of science?
 Are you fascinated by the problems of the Third World, post-Keynesian macroeconomics, Marxian economics, ecological economics, the economics of gender, labor market institutions, or Bayesian econometrics?

-If so, then the economics Ph.D. program at the University of Utah may be for you.
+If so, then the Economics Ph.D. program at the University of Utah may be for you.

-Professor Codrina Rada-von Arnim, Program Director
+Professor Ellis Scharfenaker, Program Director